Selling A Business To A Strategic Buyer | Here Are 10 Key Factors

-Sell a business to a strategic buyer
+How to sell a business to a strategic buyer?

-How to sell a business to a strategic buyer.
 If you are thinking of selling your business you probably have a simple outlook.
-All I need is one buyer and if they like my business, I like them and they have the money and vision in place to buy my business, let’s do a deal.
+All I need is one right buyer and if they like my business, I like them and they have the money and vision in place to buy my business, let’s do a deal.
 That makes perfect sense.

 1. Diversity of customers

 If the concentration is too high it can threaten the viability of the business.
-A simple way to diversify the customer base is for the business to buy another business and gain access to their mix of customers.
+A simple way to diversify the customer base is for the business to buy another business and gain access to its mix of customers.

 2. Recurring revenue

-If sales come from items such as contracts from monthly or annual maintenance, monthly or annual licensing fees, recurring retainer fees, technology licenses, etc. these are great value drivers compared to one off sales, time and materials revenue, or other non-recurring revenue streams.
+If sales come from items such as contracts from monthly or annual maintenance, monthly or annual licensing fees, recurring retainer fees, technology licenses, etc. these are great value drivers compared to one-off sales, time and materials revenue, or other non-recurring revenue streams.

 3. Diversity of products or services

-Just like there is risk in having a lack of diversity in having one customer generate too much annual revenue, a business that has a small portfolio of quality products or services puts the business at risk if the market changes due to a new and better solution.
+Just like there is a risk of having a lack of diversity in having one customer generate too much annual revenue, a business that has a small portfolio of quality products or services puts the business at risk if the market changes due to a new and better solution.

 4. Depth of management